serock/mediaxtream-dissector/README.md

 # mediaxtream-dissector
-A Mediaxtream protocol dissector for Wireshark
+A Mediaxtream protocol dissector for Wireshark.

+The Mediaxtream protocol is used in power line adapters that have Broadcom chipsets.

+**Note:** This is a work in progress.
+Very little has been implemented.
+Because no documentation for the Mediaxtream protocol has been made available, there will be bugs.

+## Installation
+Copy `mediaxtream.lua` to `~/.local/lib/wireshark/plugins/`.